 5 Ways to Be the Ultimate Guest: Tips for Making Every Host’s Night Easier

 Whether you’re bringing a dish, setting up a simple bar, or gifting a beautifully arranged centerpiece, a few small gestures can go a long way in showing appreciation.
-Here are five practical ways to elevate your guest game and ensure you’re on every host’s invite list!
+Here are five practical ways to elevate your guest game {and ensure you’re on every host’s invite list!}

 Tip 1: Bring a Specific Dish

-For larger occasions, like Thanksgiving feast or a potluck-style barbecue, offer to bring a dish that you would traditionally make for the occasion or a go-to crowd-pleaser.
-Even if you bring something that’s already on the menu, it gives guests more options to fill their plates up.
-Our family brings two different stuffings to our Thanksgiving gathering...we won’t judge!
-For a smaller soirée, we recommend being a bit more strategic and specific when deciding what to bring.
-Don’t forget to confirm what you’re bringing so the host can plan to incorporate it into her overall menu (or let you know she’s already planned to make it herself).
+For larger occasions, like Thanksgiving feast or a potluck-style barbecue, offer to bring a dish that you would traditionally make for the occasion, or a go-to crowd-pleaser.
+Even if you bring something that’s already on the menu, it gives guests more options for which to fill their plates.
+Our family brings two different types of stuffings to our Thanksgiving gathering...we won’t judge!

 We find that bringing appetizers, such as large salads, or desserts, such as make-ahead minis or generous-size cakes, is usually most helpful since hosts are often most concerned with the main dish.